 - Review case examples to discuss clinical implications and considerations

-Kim Gall, MSc, CGC, received a Bachelor of Science with Honours in Human Genetics from the University of Western Ontario and a Masters of Science in Genetic Counselling from the University of British Columbia.
+Kim Gall, MSc, CGC, is Senior Manager of Genomic Services at Blueprint Genetics.
+She received a Bachelor of Science with Honours in Human Genetics from the University of Western Ontario and a Master of Science in Genetic Counselling from the University of British Columbia.
 She is certified by the American Board of Genetic Counselors.
-Kim worked in a variety of clinical and laboratory settings across Canada before accepting a position as clinical liaison at Blueprint Genetics in 2017.
-Currently she is Senior Manager of Genomic Services.
+Ms. Gall worked in a variety of clinical and laboratory settings across Canada before accepting a position as clinical liaison at Blueprint Genetics in 2017.

 More details here